jgeumlek/MoltenGamepad/documentation/profiles.md

 - **minimum input**: minimum input value that should be stretched to the minimum value of -32768
 - **center**: center value that should be stretched to the output value of 0
 - **maximum input**: maximum input value that should be stretched to the maximum value of 32768

+An external tool like jstest-gtk can be useful to find the min/center/max values of an uncalibrated joystick.

 ### Mapping a button to an axis